alai97/documentation-1/content/applications/sales/sales/products_prices/prices/pricing.rst

    In Odoo 17 (and above), you are *not required* to enter a pricelist in the :guilabel:`Pricelist` field on a sales quotation form in order to confirm it (i.e. turn it into a sales order).

-   The chatter section is available in Odoo 17 and above on pricelist forms, which allows you to add notes and communications on each pricelist page.
+   The chatter section is available on pricelist forms, which allows you to add notes and communications on each pricelist page.

 Editing and creating pricelists
 -------------------------------

-From the :guilabel:`Pricelists` page, either select the pricelist you would like to edit, or click :guilabel:`New` to create a new pricelist, which reveals a blank pricelist form that can be configured in a number of different ways.
+From the :guilabel:`Pricelists` page, either select the pricelist to edit, or click :guilabel:`New` to create a new pricelist, which reveals a blank pricelist form that can be configured in a number of different ways.